ava-labs/hypersdk/load/README.md

 once.
 This orchestrator is parameterizable via the following:

 - `N`: the number of transactions an issuer will send to the network.
-- `timeout`: the amount of time which, after all transactions have been sent, the orchestrator will wait to hear the confirmation of all outstanding transactions.
+- `timeout`: the maximum amount of time which, after all transactions have been sent, the orchestrator will wait to hear the confirmation of all outstanding transactions.